CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Things To Consider

-According to Abby Hamilton, a pediatric occupational therapist at Hopebridge Autism Therapy Centers, foam climbing blocks for toddlers present a different type of challenge compared to other climbers.
+According to Abby Carner, a pediatric occupational therapist, foam climbing blocks for toddlers present a different type of challenge compared to other climbers.
 “As the foam bends under a child’s weight, children need to learn how to weight shift and balance while climbing,” she explains.
-As a result, toddler climbing toys made out of foam—just like this one from Best Choice Products—can be used by kiddos of all ages to promote gross skill development.
-Kathy S., a mom of 3-year-old twins, has used this playset in her home for three years and wholeheartedly agrees.
+As a result, toddler climbing toys made out of foam—just like this one from Best Choice Products—can be used by kids of all ages to promote gross skill development.
+Kathy, mom of 3-year-old twins, has used this playset in her home for years and wholeheartedly agrees.
 “Pushing the blocks around with no express purpose was great fun for them at first, and then climbing and pushing them together came later and definitely helped with balance and eventually walking,” she shared.

 With this set of toddler climbing foam blocks, you’ll receive five fun shapes that can be stacked and arranged to your kiddo’s liking.
-Each lightweight foam block is made from soft, ASTM-certified foam and has an easy-to-clean vinyl surface.
-Moreover, Kathy highly praises this toddler climbing toy’s durability.
+Each lightweight piece is made from soft, ASTM-certified foam and has an easy-to-wipe vinyl surface.
+Kathy highly praises this toddler climbing toy’s durability.
 “This set has stood up to rough play wonderfully.
 Its foam and the covering is tough but not rough.
 [My twins] have scratched it, bit it, stabbed it with toys, etc., and there isn't a single tear or seam ripping after almost 3 years of having the set,” she told us.

-If that’s not all, the colorful shapes also lend themselves well to active, creative playtimes, whether you have a newly minted one-year-old or a preschooler at home.
-Hamilton suggests: “Use them to provide some support for kiddos learning how to sit upright or build a complex obstacle course for your older kids who have advanced balance and coordination skills.”
-Kathy is especially impressed by how much her twins love playing on this set together.
-“From early on they loved to push the pieces together and crawl (and eventually run) over them like an obstacle course,” she shared.
+If that’s not all, the colorful shapes can also be played with in so many different ways.
+“Use them to provide some support for kiddos learning how to sit upright or build a complex obstacle course for your older kids who have advanced balance and coordination skills,” suggests Carner.
+Plus, they’re ideal for sibling playtime.
+“From early on [my twins] loved to push the pieces together and crawl (and eventually run) over them like an obstacle course,” Kathy told us.
 “It’s so cute to watch one of them walk along the row of blocks while the other holds their hand and helps them balance!”
 The bottom line: This indoor climbing toy for toddlers is sure to be a hit in your household for years to come.

 Dimensions: 8.5" (L) x 8.5" (W) x 16.3" (H) (small rectangle); 24" (L) x 16.3" (W) x 8.5" (H) (triangle); 16.3" (L) x 16.3" (W) x 8.5" (H) (large rectangle); 8" (L) x 17" (H) (cylinder); 16.3" (L) x 16.3" (W) x 8.3" (H) | Product weight: 15 lbs. | Weight capacity: N/A | Age rating: 1+ years